SIE practice questioneasyLimit Orders

 Why A — Only if the price drops to $50 or below

 A buy limit order sets the maximum price the investor is willing to pay.
 It will only execute at $50 or lower.
-Since the current price ($52) is above the limit ($50), the order will not execute until the price drops to the limit or below.
-Market orders (A) execute immediately regardless of price.
+Since the current price is $52, the order will not execute until the price drops to the limit or below.
+A market order would execute immediately regardless of price.

 Turn it into reps